The Interpreter’s Toolkit: Intragloss - a useful glossary-building tool for interpreters

 Rütten, A. (2015, June 30).
 “Booth-friendly terminology management: Intragloss – the missing link between texts and glossaries | die Brücke zwischen Text und Glossar” [Blog post].
 Retrieved from http://blog.sprachmanagement.net/?p=655.

-Josh Goldsmith is an EU-accredited interpreter and AIIC pre-candidate working from Spanish, French, Italian and Catalan into English.
+Josh Goldsmith is a UN- and EU-accredited interpreter and AIIC pre-candidate working from Spanish, French, Italian and Catalan into English.
 A lover of all things tech, he frequently shares his experience using technology for interpreting at conferences and courses, as well as on Twitter as @Goldsmith_Josh.

 Articles published in this section reflect the views of the author(s) and should not be taken to represent the official position of AIIC.